History of architecture: East and Southeast Asia

-Sinosphere
+Chinese and Confucian culture has had a significant influence on the art and architecture in the Sinosphere (mainly Vietnam, Korea, Japan).

+China and Vietnam

 What is recognised today as Chinese culture has its roots in the Neolithic period (10,000–2000 BC), covering the cultural sites of Yangshao, Longshan, and Liangzhu in central China.
 Sections of present-day north-east China also contain sites of the Neolithic Hongshan culture that manifested aspects of proto-Chinese culture.
 Native Chinese belief systems included naturalistic, animistic and hero worship.
 In general, open-air platforms (tan, or altar) were used for worshipping naturalistic deities, such as the gods of wind and earth, whereas formal buildings (miao, or temple) were for heroes and deceased ancestors.

 Most early buildings in China were timber structures.
 Columns with sets of brackets on the face of the buildings, mostly in even numbers, made the central intercolumnal space the largest interior opening.
 Heavily tiled roofs sat squarely on the timber building with walls constructed in brick or pounded earth.

 The transmission of Buddhism into China around the 1st century AD led to a new era of religious practices, and so to new building types.
 Places of worship in form of cave temples appeared in China, based on Indian rock-cut ones.
 Another new building type introduced by Buddhism was the Chinese form of stupa (ta) or pagoda.
 In India, stupas were erected to commemorate well-known people or teachers: consequently, the Buddhist tradition adapted the structure to remember the great teacher, the Buddha.
-In The Chinese pagoda shared a similar symbolism with the Indian stupa and was built with sponsorship mainly from imperial patrons who hoped to gain earthly merits for the next life.
-Buddhism reached its peak from the 6th to the 8th centuries when there was an unprecedented number of monasteries thought China.
+The Chinese pagoda shared a similar symbolism with the Indian stupa and was built with sponsorship mainly from imperial patrons who hoped to gain earthly merits for the next life.
+Buddhism reached its peak from the 6th to the 8th centuries when there was an unprecedented number of monasteries throughout China.
 More than 4,600 official and 40,000 unofficial monasteries were built.
-They varies in size by the number of cloisters they conatined, ranging from 6 to 120.
+They varies in size by the number of cloisters they contained, ranging from 6 to 120.
 Each cloister consisted of a main stand-alone building – a hall, pagoda of pavilion – and was surrounded by a covered corridor in a rectangular compounded served by a gate building.